izhbannikov/haploR/README.md

 -   *RefSeq\_distance*: NCBI Reference Sequence distance.
 Type: numeric.
 -   *dbSNP\_functional\_annotation* Annotated proteins associated with the SNP.
 Type: numeric.
 -   *query\_snp\_rsid*: Query SNP rs ID.
 Type: character.

+Number of rows is not constant, at least equal or more than the number of query SNPs, and depends on *r2* parameter choosen in a query (default 0.8).
+This means that the program outputs not only query SNPs, but also those SNPs that have *r2* ≥ 0.8 with the query SNPs.

 #### One or several genetic variants